m33r0t/Stage-of-the-Golden-Witch-Episode-2/README.md

 The translations, timing, and editing were done by Meerot (@meerot_ on twitter) and Mushroom (@kin_mushroom on twitter) Translations were heavily sourced from both the official releases of the Umineko visual novel and manga, sub file was built using custom code as a base, and edited with Subtitle Edit.

-This is a nonprofit translation effort of media by 07th Expansion, all rights are reserved by the original copywright holders.
+This is a nonprofit translation effort of media by 07th Expansion, all rights are reserved by the original copyright holders.